iridia-ulb/supervisor/README.md

 The `robots` node declares the robots that belong to the swarm and the network to which they are connected. **Important:** the supervisor software uses a very primitive approach to detecting robots, namely it tries to connect to the Fernbedienung service[^8] on each network address in the network specified by the `network` attribute.
 In the case of a class C private network such as 192.168.0.0/24, this includes 253 addresses.
 It is strongly recommended to not use a network with less than 24 network bits or conversely a network with more than 8 host bits.
 Using a network with more than 8 host bits will cause an excessive number of connections to be made concurrently and will likely exceed the open file limit of the system.

 The nodes underneath the `robot` node list the robots that should be connected to.
 The `id` tag of each robot should be unique and will be passed to ARGoS automatically when running an experiment.
 Each robot contains one or more `*_macaddr` attributes which specify the MAC address of the wireless device(s) on the robot.
-These addresses are used to uniquely identify each the robot in the swarm.
-The attribute `optitrack_id` specifies the rigid-body identifer from the Optitrack data stream.
+These addresses are used to uniquely identify each robot in the swarm.
+The attribute `optitrack_id` specifies the rigid-body identifier from the Optitrack data stream.
 If the optitrack system is running during an experiment, position and orientation data for each robot with a valid identifier will be recorded.

 [^8]: Fernbedienung: https://github.com/iridia-ulb/fernbedienung-python